oormicreations/Seashells/README.md

 **Material** drop down enables you to choose from 3 built in materials - Swirls, Stripes and Patchy.

 **Clean Up** check box, when checked, will apply all the modifiers to the object and will delete the deformation lattice.
 You can uncheck it if you wish to play with various parameters of the modifiers or wish to change the shape of the seashell using the lattice points.

+**Create Fan** button instantly creates a folded paper fan!

+**Subdivisions** is the number of times the blade is subdivided.
+Mesh density.

+**Blades** is the number of blades.

+**Animate** enables or disables rotation animation.

+**Speed** is number of full turns taken in given frame range.

+**Start and End Frames** are what they say they are.

+**Reset Defaults** button will reset all parameters of seashells and fans to default values.
+Else they remain stored in your blender file.

 **Help | Source | Updates** brings you to this page on GitHub.